reportable-uk/Reportable/_guidebook/en/raw-en/what-is-hate-crime.md

 ## Forms of hate crime

-As mentioned above, as any criminal offence with a hate element is a hate crime, it can take place in anywhere and in anyform.
+As mentioned above, as any criminal offence with a hate element is a hate crime, it can take place in anywhere and in any form.
 Below are some examples of the types of crimes that could potentially involve a hate element:

 - Assaults
 - Criminal damage